Turkey's Erdogan blames Gulen followers for role in bomb attacks

 Ankara blames Gulen for the failed July 15 putsch when a group of rogue soldiers attempted to overthrow the government, commandeering tanks, planes and helicopters.
 Gulen, who has lived in self-imposed exile in the United States since 1999, has denied the charges.

 Ideologically, Gulen, an Islamic cleric, has little in common with the leftist, secular PKK, which seeks autonomy for Turkey's mainly Kurdish southeast.
 More than 40,000 people, mainly Kurds, have died since it took up arms against the Turkish state in 1984.
-It is considered a terorist organisation by the United States, Ankara and Europe.
+It is considered a terrorist organization by the United States, Ankara and Europe.

 (Reporting by Humeyra Pamuk and Patrick Markey; Writing by David Dolan)